 - Pupils have the opportunity to ask any questions they have both during the lesson and via the use of, for Junior aged children, a question box at the end of lessons (pupils are required to put their initials on any question in the box as a safeguarding measure); and, for Infant age children, a 'worry monster' will be used in the same way. - Staff feedback any potential safeguarding concerns to the Designated Safeguarding Lead on the same day.

 Pupils are told (as part of the ground rules) that no information can be guaranteed to be kept confidential for this reason. - If pupils have questions which are outside of the typical content for their age and stage of development teachers use their professional judgement to determine whether the question is answered in the whole class setting, in a private conversation with the pupil involved or whether the topic is deemed to be outside of the appropriate content for that pupil's age and development in which case the question is not be answered and the pupil receives feedback as to why. - Staff receive training on the teaching and appropriate content of Relationships Education and their judgements are based on this professional knowledge. - We ensure that the curriculum content is matched to the needs of our pupils through pupil voice, participation in curriculum design and through regular monitoring of lessons and resources used.
 Assessment of lesson delivery and outcomes takes place by the subject lead and pupil outcomes are monitored regularly by class teachers.
 We use the system of pupils achieving expected progress, showing emerging progress in the area or exceeding expectations in the area (emerging, expected, exceeding). - Resources are differentiated for pupils with SEND as necessary, following liaison between classroom teachers and staff with responsibility for SEND provision in school.
 We believe the pupils with SEND have an entitlement to age and stage appropriate Relationships Education and so pupils are not routinely removed from lessons for individual support away from their peers, but are supported with a more personalised approach to lesson objectives and outcomes.
 Where it is known that a situation in a pupil's personal life may affect their engagement with a particular topic within Relationships Education (for example some specific safeguarding issues), staff work with pupils in advance to prepare them for the topic area and give the pupil ownership of how much, if any, of the lesson content they wish to access with their peers. - In addition to dedicated lesson times, assemblies may make reference to themes in Relationships Education.

 This is in line with established good practice in PSHE (Personal, Social and Health Education) of using a spiral curriculum and developing on themes previously encountered.

 - External agencies who visit the school to support the curriculum in this area are informed of our safeguarding practice and work under the close supervision of school teaching staff.
 This ensures that content and delivery styles reflect our school approach. - Parents are informed about the policy and lesson content both through material publicly available on our website and via invitation to content sessions developed for parents which will occur annually.
 Parents will therefore have the opportunity to be fully aware of what is taught, to see a sample of resources used and to ask any questions they have. - Parents have the right to withdraw their child from any Sex Education content taught in Years 5 and 6 at Thornton Primary School which falls outside of the National Curriculum Science requirements and outside of the Relationships Education guidance.
-However, as the school only teaches the statutory Health Education and Science curriculum and does not teach the optional Primary Sex Education curriculum, there is no option to withdraw a child.
+Any requests to withdraw should be made to the headteacher.